basavaraj-nanjappa/nodejs_tech/microservices_quiz.md

 	c.
 The system has to be deployed on a limited infra as a single unit
 	d.
 Eventual consistency is not acceptable (CAP Theorem is not applicable)
 	e.
 Not enough independent responsibilities
-	f.
+	*f.
 All of the Above

 #### Which of below refers to or is true regarding "Stateless Microservice"

 	a.
-Which is not a "Stateful Microservice"
+As no state, easier to scale to infinite number of instances
 	b.
 Which has no persistence layer
 	c.
 Does not share database with other service
-	d.
+	*d.
 All of the Above
 	e.
 None of the Above